 Search Results :

-WordPress REST API Authentication plugin provides the security from unauthorized access to your WordPress REST APIs.
+WordPress REST API Authentication plugin provides security from unauthorized access to your WordPress REST APIs.
+Our plugin provides multiple authentication methods like Basic Authentication, API Key Authentication, OAuth 2.0 Authentication, and JWT Authentication.

-The JWT token generated for the JWT authentication consists of WordPress user information and hence this token can be decoded using the valid secret key/public certificate on another application to create a user there or sync updated user information.
-The JWT token is also a time based token meaning it expires after a certain period of time which can be set as per the requirements and hence after its expiration, the APIs will not be allowed to access and neither the user information can be decoded which makes JWT Authentication for WordPress REST API a secured authentication method.
+• The JWT token generated for JWT authentication contains WordPress user information, which allows it to be decoded with a valid secret key or public certificate on another application.
+This makes it possible to create a user or sync updated user information across systems.
+Since the JWT token is time-based, it expires after a set duration defined by the requirements.
+Once expired, the APIs cannot be accessed, and the user information cannot be decoded.
+This ensures that JWT Authentication for WordPress REST API remains a secure authentication method, protecting both data and access.

-1. The WordPress REST API request is made with all the required parameters to obtain the JWT token.
-The obtained JWT token is provided in encrypted format using the HSA or RSA algorithm hence there will be utmost security.
+1. A WordPress REST API request is made with the required parameters to obtain a JWT token.
+The generated token is encrypted using the HS256 or RSA algorithm, ensuring strong security.

 Related Usecase: